ICAO Annex 13

 Upon receiving a formal notification of the accident or serious incident that may involve significant issues, the NTSB may designate the US Accredited Representative and appoint technical advisors to:

-- carry out the obligations,
+- carry out US obligations to the state of occurrence,

 - receive investigative information and updates in accordance with the annex,